-For example, a great long-term decking choice might be aluminum, as its longevity and end-of-life recyclability may outweigh the fact that it is manufactured from non-renewable resources with high embodied energy.
-However, if the deck is likely to be replaced within 12 years, then building with local, renewable lumber might be a more reasonable option, says Winchester.
+For example, a great long-term decking choice might be aluminum as its longevity and end-of-recyclability may outweigh the fact that it is manufactured from non-renewable resources with high embodied energy.
+However, if the deck is likely to be replaced within 12 years, then building with local renewable lumber might be a more reasonable option, says Winchester.

-Although the time-honored all-wood deck is gradually losing market share—mostly to wood-plastic composites—it still remains the most popular decking choice.
-Locating Forest Stewardship Council or Sustainable Forestry Initiative stamped lumber, is quite doable in many areas of the country, but there are still regions where those products are hard to find..
+Although the time-honored all-wood deck is gradually losing market share, namely to wood-plastic composites, it still remains the most popular decking choice.
+Fortunately, in many areas, locating the U.S. Green Building Council LEED standard of Forest Stewardship Council certified wood, or Sustainable Forestry Initiative stamped lumber, is quite do-able, however, it can be hard to come by in certain regions of the country.

 In addition, cypress and cedar, at a lower price point, are also good quality options.

 To protect the wood against water damage, Wilder recommends Anchor Seal to prevent the lumber from cracking over time.
-“The seal will literally add years of life to the wood without having to recoat,” he says.
+“The seal will literally add years of life to the wood without having to recoat.”

 Incidentally, Anchor Seal’s latest product AS2, which is a hybrid of polymers and petroleum wax, is advertised as non-toxic and made from renewable, natural ingredients with less petroleum-based raw material than the first-generation sealer.